 Real Club Deportivo La Coruña was formed on 2 March 1906 by members of the Sala Calvet gymnasium.
 They played briefly at the local bullring, before settling at El Corralón de la Gaiteira.
 This compact enclosure was surrounded by a tobacco factory and the club continued to play there for until May 1909.
-Depor then moved to the Campo de Riazor, a slightly larger site in the grounds of the local catholic school.
+Depor then moved to the Parque de Riazor, a slightly larger site on an outcrop of rocks, next the Playa de Riazor.
 With the help of the municipality, basic facilities including a small covered stand and terracing were added.
 At the southern end of the ground stood a three-storey clubhouse, which in addition to changing facilities, also featured viewing balconies.
-The Parque de Riazor was actually closer to the Atlantic coast than the present stadium.
-It served the club for 35 years and saw top-flight football for just over three seasons when Depor was promoted to La Primera for the first time in 1941.
+The Parque de Riazor was actually closer to the coastline than the present stadium and served the club for 35 years.
+It saw top-flight football for just over three seasons when Depor was promoted to La Primera for the first time in 1941.
 It staged its final match on 8 October 1944, when Depor drew 2-2 with Real Madrid.

 The stadium was used for an international when Spain played Portugal on 6 May 1945, a month that also saw Depor’s relegation to La Segunda.
 The final of the Copa del Generalísimo (Copa del Rey) paid its one and only visit to La Coruña in June 1947, when Real Madrid beat Espanyol 2-0 after extra time.
 The stadium remained unaltered for the next 30 or so years, except for the demolition of the arches at the eastern end in 1968, to make way the Palacio Deportes, the indoor sports arena that still stands today.
 At its peak, the Riazor had a maximum capacity of 45,000, but crowds of up to 60,000 were unofficially recorded.